psybersonik/tracer/README.md

 - Runs MTR against single or multiple targets with configurable schedules.
 - Exposes Prometheus metrics for packet loss, latency, route volatility, MaxMind database update status, and more, with `target`, `hop`, `ip`, `asn`, and `org` labels.
-- Supports ASN lookups using a local `GeoLite2-ASN.mmdb` database.
+- Supports ASN lookups using a local `GeoLite2-ASN.mmdb` database, with fallback to "unknown" if the database is unavailable.
 - Safely updates the MaxMind database in-line at configurable intervals, using local files or MaxMind API downloads, with success/failure metrics.
 - Configurable via command-line flags or YAML file (with `#` comment support and environment variable substitution).
 - Redirects non-`/metrics` HTTP requests to `/metrics` (and non-`/metrics/golang` if Go metrics enabled).
 - Logs to stdout or a specified file, including detailed MaxMind update events.
 - Default configuration (`default_config.yaml`) used when no arguments are provided.
 - Option to disable Go runtime metrics.
+- Continues execution with ASN values as "unknown" if `GeoLite2-ASN.mmdb` is missing, until the database is downloaded or provided.

 ## Installation